Akeboshiwind/tg-clj-server/docs/defaults.md

 ## Me

-On the first update received by your bot a request to [`:getMe`](https://core.telegram.org/bots/api#getme) is made and cached.
+On the first update received by your bot, a request to [`:getMe`](https://core.telegram.org/bots/api#getme) is made and cached.

 It's then added into the request under `:me`: